polos-dev/polos/README.md

 Polos captures the result of every side effect - tool calls, API responses, time delays as a durable log.
 If your process dies, Polos replays the workflow from the log, returning previously-recorded results instead of re-executing them.
-Your agent’s exact local variables and call stack are restored in milliseconds.
+Your agent's exact local variables and call stack are restored in milliseconds.

 **Completed steps are never re-executed - so you never pay for an LLM call twice.**